Crossing of the Düna: Aftermath

 After the battle Charles laid siege and took Mitau (where he gained 8,000 muskets and 9,000 pistols) and then stormed the Cobron redoubt, where 400 Russians were stationed, only after a massacre the redoubt was taken with as few as twenty Russians still alive.
 Charles later laid siege to Dünamunde and shortly after started persecuting the retreating forces who had initially been 20,000 men strong during the fighting.
 The 10,000 strong Russian force under Anikita Ivanovich Repnin retreated towards Russia after having scarcely been participating in the main battle.
 The Saxons retreated to neutral Prussia and thus left all of Courland open for Charles who seized the initiative and took Kokenhusen.

 In preparation for the crossing, king Charles XII had ordered to build the first bridge across the Daugava River, which was made of anchored and interconnected by ropes and boats.
 After the Swedish victory, the city was left with the structure.
 In 1705, the bridge, which had been lodged for the winter in Vējzaķsalas Bay, was washed away by the high spring waters.
 Later, the floating bridge was restored, but in 1710, it was again destroyed by the Russian army during the siege of Riga.

-During the battle, small barges armed with cannons were used, thus combining land and sea forces as well as deception (smoke) to achieve a stunning victory, carefully planned and very well executed.
+During the battle, small barges armed with cannons were used, thus combining land and sea forces as well as deception (smoke) to achieve a victory, carefully planned and well executed.
 Participants included Otto Arnold von Paykull.